ese-unibe-ch/ese2013-team5/README.md

 **What do we need?**

-- A common GitHub commit/merge strategy
+- A common GitHub commit/merge strategy, PLEASE READ THE INSTRUCTIONS BELOW!!!
 - Requirements
 - Prototype / Wireframe